Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Results

 \subsection{Combined deployment of data-driven surrogates}

-Finally, we analyse the scenario in which all presented surrogate models are applied simultaneously, see \cref{table_total_times_hybrid}, \cref{table_total_times_pure_VE}, \cref{table_errors_2pve}, and \cref{table_errors_hybrid} for reference.
-For the pure VE model, the total computation time is reduced by approximately 55.50\%, while for the hybrid model the reduction amounts to 42.80\%.
-In both cases, the number of total time steps decreases substantially, as shown in \cref{table_runtimes_2pve} and \cref{table_runtimes_hybrid}, an effect that can again be attributed to the smoothing influence of surrogate models discussed in \cref{ch_predict_coarse_mobilities}.
+Finally, we analyse the scenario in which all presented surrogate models are applied simultaneously, see column 4) in \cref{table_rel_error_all_cases,table_solver_statistics_all_cases} for reference.
+For the pure VE model, the total computation time is reduced by approximately 75.4\%, while for the static coupling approach the reduction amounts to 44.4\% and for the adaptive case to 18\%.
+The rather low increase for the adaptive case can be attributed to the dominating share of the FD subdomain to the total domain.
 At the same time, the structure of the global system matrix appears unaffected since the average number of linear solver iterations per Newton step, as well as the average number of Newton iterations per time step, remains nearly unchanged.
 Furthermore, the overall scheme preserves mass conservation while producing solution fields that deviate only negligibly from the reference results.
 Importantly, surrogate models such as those for the gas plume distance or secondary variables enhance, but do not replace, underlying physical processes.
 This allows for greater flexibility, since these surrogates can be deployed robustly under different initial and boundary conditions without retraining.

 A direct comparison with a pure FD simulation highlights the benefits of this approach.
-For the setup shown in \cref{fig_init_and_result}, the unoptimized hybrid model required roughly $1083\text{s}$, whereas the corresponding pure FD simulation finished in about $764\text{s}$.
-After incorporating the data-driven surrogates, however, the hybrid model runtime dropped to approximately $620\text{s}$.
-This demonstrates that the optimized hybrid model not only outperforms its own unoptimized counterpart but also becomes considerably faster than the full FD simulation while still maintaining physical fidelity.
-The achievable speedup naturally scales with the complexity of the coupling interface and the ratio of VE to FD elements with simpler domains yielding smaller gains, while more complex configurations benefit more strongly.
+For the adaptively, coupled setup shown in \cref{fig_case_c}, the unoptimized hybrid model required roughly \qty{2256}{\second}, whereas the corresponding pure FD simulation finished in about \qty{1976}{\second}.
+After incorporating the data-driven surrogates, however, the hybrid model runtime dropped to approximately \qty{1894}{\second}.
+This demonstrates that the optimized hybrid model not only outperforms its own unoptimized counterpart but also becomes faster than the full FD simulation while still maintaining physical fidelity.
+The achievable speedup naturally scales with the complexity of the coupling interface and the ratio of VE to FD elements with smaller ratios yielding smaller gains, while more complex configurations benefit more strongly.